 Instructions

-Take off a few outer leaves of the cabbage and set aside.
+- Take off a few outer leaves of the cabbage and set them aside.
 Finely shred or chop cabbage with a mandolin, food processor (with slicing disc) or sharp knife.

-Thinly slice onion in half rings.
+- Thinly slice the onion in half rings.
 Shred carrots with a grater or using a veggie peeler to create long flat strips.

-In a large bowl, place half of all the ingredients except for jalapeno.
-Layer on the remaining half of the ingredients.
+- In a large bowl, place the ingredients ( veggies, herbs, onions, and salt)-all except the jalapeno and mix well.
 Let sit for about 10 -20 minutes allowing the veggies and salt to merge and extract the natural juices.
 Use a pounder, large pestle, or your hands to macerate the mixture.

 Notes